Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

-Each step in pondjs creates a new Pipeline and materializes a new collection. pond-ts chains derived constructors without re-validating the output.
+Each step in pondjs creates a new Pipeline and materializes a new collection. pond-ts chains derived constructors on the column store without re-validating the output.

 Statistics